nexonyt/twitter-x-API/README.md

 Do not forget to put your keys in code:
 - `API KEY` - it's your API KEY from X
+- `API SECRET KEY` - it's your API KEY from X
+- `API ACCESS TOKEN` - it's your API KEY from X
+- `API ACCESS TOKEN SECRET` - it's your API KEY from X
+-
 ```
 const Auth_2 = {
         oauth_consumer_key: "API KEY",